RealVaporWaver/RealVaporWaver/README.md

-I'm vaporwaver or whatever the fuck my name turns into as more accounts get yeeted
+I'm vaporwaver or whatever my name turns into as more accounts get yeeted

-I do things badly but adamantly stfu
+I do things badly but adamantly

 If you wanna contact me, your best bet is discord: Kusho#7958